laurelherting/lmh-headspace/AWS/examTips.md

 Unused reserved EC2 instances are applied across the group.

 ### CloudTrail
-* for auditing
+* Used for auditing
 * Logs delivered every 5 minutes
 * Logs can be grouped to single file / bucket from multiple regions into single bucket
-* per account and per region basis
+* Per account and per region basis

 ### CloudFront
 * like a CDN, serves to users based on their IP region
 * Edge Locations
   * location where content will be cached, separate from AWS Region/AZ
 * Origin of files
-Can be S3 Bucket, EC2 Instance, Elastic Load Balancer, or Route 53
+* Can be S3 Bucket, EC2 Instance, Elastic Load Balancer, or Route 53
 * Distribution
   * collection of Edge Locations
 * Uses a Time To Live (TTL) to limit lifecyle at Edge Location